Yomin/librj/README.md

 * finds via the given matching criteria the record and removes the this record
 * if no record matched a no-success value is returned
-* the memorized mathing record is set to the first of the left records
+* the memorized matching record is set to the first of the left records

+### rj_next

+* returns successively all field/key sets from the current record
+* the current field is memorized with the internal variable 'field'
+* every time the matching record is memorized the 'field' variable is reset